bibekk/ReactNoteAppFireBase/README.md

+This project is just the POC for me learning the basics.
+This project is like a Sticky Note app whre you can edit and update the note.
+You can also delete the Note and restore it from the Dashboard.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>